 What do parents think about the Boppy?
 It has a very devoted following among our readers who note it worked well for nursing but then could also be used to support baby during tummy time and eventually for sitting up.
 However, long time fans are unenthusiastic about the quality of the slip covers.
 And while most said the Boppy fit fine and helped support baby during nursing, a minority of moms felt it was too small to stay in place comfortably.

 We think the Boppy is an acceptable alternative to the My Brest Friend pillow if you are looking for a pillow that has other potential uses.
 It’s also smaller and more compact than MBF and comes in a wider variety of colors.
 You can toss the whole thing into the washing machine, so that’s a plus too.

 Our top pick for best nursing pillow for twins is the My Brest Friend Twins Plus Deluxe Nursing Pillow.
-Priced at about $60, it offers enough room to nurse two babies at a time.
+Priced at $55.99, it offers enough room to nurse two babies at a time.
 Like the regular version of My Brest Friend (MBF), the Twin Plus has a washable pillow cover, adjustable back support, waist belt and accessory pocket.
-The company also recommend the Twins Plus for curvy moms.
+The company also recommends the Twins Plus for curvy moms.

 While most moms liked the Twins Plus in our testing, there were complaints that the cover was poorly made and the zipper broke.
 Also: this pillow is very large–some moms couldn’t get a tight fit with the belt.

 These complaints aside, for nursing your twins at the same time, we found this pillow works well—at least when babies are small and not very active.
 Once they get bigger and more mobile, it can be tough to keep them on the pillow.